paratwarpranay/autodidactic-qml/docs/claim.md

 ## No Post-Hoc Changes Rule

-Once this repository is tagged with a release version ≥ v0.2.0, this claim and endpoint are LOCKED.
+As of tag v0.2.0, this claim and endpoint are LOCKED.
 Any modifications to:
 - Seeds
 - Hyperparameters
 - Threshold